pulumi/docs/pulumi-hugo/BLOGGING.md

    The `social` section, and the items within it, are optional.

-   Once your team-member file's been created, update the new post's `authors` property to refer to your team member `id` string.
+   Once your team-member file's been created, add your author image at [`themes/default/static/images/team`](https://github.com/pulumi/pulumi-hugo/tree/master/themes/default/static/images/team).
+The image should be a square JPG (400x400 max) named with your author `id` (e.g., `christian-nunciato.jpg`).

+   Update the new post's `authors` property to use your author `id`.
 If you're still running the development server, you should see the change reflected in the browser immediately.

 ## Write Your Post